TorchGDM: A GPU-Accelerated Python Toolkit for Multi-Scale Electromagnetic Scattering with Automatic Differentiation: Introduction

 Therefore, semi-analytical methods like the T-matrix approach imply limitations for certain use-cases.
 Examples are dense arrays of non-spherical particles where the circumscribing spheres overlap, or scenarios with illumination by local emitters like fluorescent molecules or quantum dots close to the particles or inside the circumscribing sphere, or when internal fields are required.
 For perfect periodic systems, local emitters also pose a challenge.
-A phased-array scanning method can be used to decompose the dipole field in periodic contributions, but also then, the local light source needs to be sufficiently far from the array.\cite{capolinoComparisonMethodsCalculating2007, lunnemannLocalDensityOptical2016}
+A phased-array scanning method can be used to decompose the dipole field in periodic contributions, however this technique is algorithmically and computationally very demanding.\cite{capolinoComparisonMethodsCalculating2007, lunnemannLocalDensityOptical2016, kogonFDTDModelingPeriodic2020}

 Recently proposed methods like the global polarizability matrix method (``GPM'')\cite{bertrandGlobalPolarizabilityMatrix2020} or the topological skeleton of multiple-multipoles\cite{lamprianidisTranscendingRayleighHypothesis2023} distribute several multipolar sources across the particle.
-However, such models remain approximative at least within the volume of the nanostructures.
+However, at least inside the volume of the nanostructures such models remain approximative.

-To overcome these limitations, we propose to combine the semi-analytical ``GPM'' method, based on electric and magnetic dipole pairs, with a volume integral approach, the Green's Dyadic Method (GDM).\cite{martinGeneralizedFieldPropagator1995, girardFieldsNanostructures2005} In our description, particles can be either represented by sets of effective electric and magnetic point dipole pairs (GPM),\cite{munDescribingMetaAtomsUsing2020} or as a volume discretization (in 2D: surface discretization).
+To overcome these limitations, we propose to combine the semi-analytical ``GPM'' method with a volume integral approach, the Green's Dyadic Method (GDM).\cite{martinGeneralizedFieldPropagator1995, girardFieldsNanostructures2005} In our description, particles can be either represented by sets of effective electric and magnetic point dipole pairs (GPM),\cite{munDescribingMetaAtomsUsing2020} or as a volume discretization (in 2D: surface discretization).
 The latter is strongly inspired by our former GDM implementation ``pyGDM''\cite{wiechaPyGDMPythonToolkit2018, wiechaPyGDMNewFunctionalities2022}.
 Dipole emitters can be used as illumination source, and the photonic local density of states (LDOS) and Green's tensors in complex environments can be calculated.\cite{cazeSpatialCoherenceComplex2013, carminatiElectromagneticDensityStates2015}